 \subsection{Communication-efficient ridge-tuned federated averaging}

-Building on the simple simulation example of fixed-design sketching from the previous section, we now turn to a concrete scenario in which federated averaging of mutually dependent yet exchangeable parameters $\theta_1, \cdots, \theta_N$ becomes practically relevant.
-Briefly mentioned in Example~\ref{example:sketching}, federated learning (FL) concerns a collection of $N$ clients or devices collaboratively solving machine learning models through local computation and coordination with a central server~\cite{kairouz2021advances}.
+Building on the simulation example of fixed-design sketching, we now turn to a concrete scenario in which federated averaging of mutually dependent yet exchangeable parameters $\theta_1, \cdots, \theta_N$ becomes practically relevant.
+Briefly mentioned in Example~\ref{example:sketching}, federated learning (FL) concerns a collection of $N$ clients or devices collaboratively solving machine learning models through local computation and coordination with a central server~\citep{kairouz2021advances}.

-We study a generalization of the vanilla federated averaging~\cite{mcmahan2017communication} in~\cite{li2021ditto, cheng2021fine}, using broadcasts of the central server to fine-tune personalized models on local clients by a ridge-tuned penalty relative to the global parameter.
+We study a generalization of the vanilla federated averaging~\citep{mcmahan2017communication} in~\citep{li2021ditto, cheng2021fine}, using broadcasts of the central server to fine-tune personalized models on local clients by a ridge-tuned penalty relative to the global parameter.
 See~\cite{t2020personalized} for similar ideas of communication with the central sever and interaction with local models to achieve personalization.
 Instead of the static averaging setup in Sec.~\ref{sec:dst-sketching}, at each round $t=0,1,2,\cdots, T$, we consider a global parameter $\wb{\theta}_t \in \R^{q \times r}$ initialized in $\wb{\theta}_0$ and local parameters $\theta_{k, t} \in \R^{q \times r}$ with initialization of i.i.d.\ in $t=0$ for $k \in [N]$.
 To this end, we introduce a sequence of publicly known fixed-design sketching matrices $U_k \in \R^{q' \times q}$ where $q' \ll q$, and $k \in [N]$ that satisfy $\sum_{k=1}^N U_k^\top U_k = I_q$.
 The algorithm then proceeds as follows in Algorithm~\ref{alg:RTFA}.

 We point out that at each round $t$, $(\theta_{\pi^{-1}(1), t}, \cdots, \theta_{\pi^{-1}(N), t})$ are exchangeable but \emph{not} mutually independent---since they share mutual information from the previous aggregated estimate, $\wb{\theta}_t$.
-The fixed sequence of sketching matrices allow us to consider broader class of structured sketching design such as the Fourier basis, beyond generating fresh Gaussian random matrices~\cite{bartan2023distributed} or count sketches~\cite{ivkin2019communication} at each step to ensure independence, while greatly reduce uploading communication costs.
+The fixed sequence of sketching matrices allow us to consider broader class of structured sketching design such as the Fourier basis, beyond generating fresh Gaussian random matrices~\citep{bartan2023distributed} or count sketches~\citep{ivkin2019communication} at each step to ensure independence, while greatly reduce uploading communication costs.